General Career Planning Information:

 There are a lot of choices after graduating from high school!
 How do you determine what is best for you?

-- Know your interests and strengths!
-There are several Websites that offer interest and skills assessments.
+There are several free websites that offer Career and College Planning/Research Resources.
 Here are links to just a few:

 - Think about education, some careers require additional education beyond high school and some you can learn on the job.
 Pick what is right for you: